todogroup/ospology/ospo-book/chapters/glossary.md

 * **InnerSource:** is the use of open source software development best practices and the establishment of an open source-like culture within organizations for the development of its non-open-source and/or proprietary software. https://en.wikipedia.org/wiki/Inner_source

-* **InnerSource Principles:** InnerSource Principles are a set of guidelines that provide a framework InnerSource Principles provide a framework for organizations to tap into the collective knowledge and expertise of their employees, and to create a culture of collaboration and innovation.
+* **InnerSource Principles:** InnerSource Principles are a set of guidelines that provide a framework for organizations to tap into the collective knowledge and expertise of their employees, and to create a culture of collaboration and innovation.
 Learn more about InnerSource principles: https://innersourcecommons.org/learn/